runelite-extended/openosrs.com/content/posts/2019-05-16-runelite-plus-update.md

 ---

 We updated!
-As always, I appreciate the RL+ Staff and our end users.
+As always, I appreciate the staff and our end users.
 We are delivering a hurtful blow to P2W clients with every update, and every new user.